 "semester" in course : False

-Modifying a Dict
+Modifying a dict

 A set is an unordered collection of unique values.
 Duplicates are discarded automatically.
 You never need to deduplicate manually.